Who is the Prime Ministers of Pakistan (1947–2026)

 Who is the Prime Ministers of Pakistan in the Future?

 The next Prime Minister of Pakistan will be determined in the upcoming general elections, with several key candidates in the race.
-Imran Khan, the leader of Pakistan Tehreek-e-Insaf (PTI), is known for his stance on anti-corruption and economic reforms.
+Imran Khan, the leader of Pakistan Tehreek-e-Insaf (PTI), is known for his stance on anti corruption and economic reforms.

-Meanwhile, Nawaz Sharif, representing the Pakistan Muslim League-Nawaz (PML-N), is focusing on economic stability and strengthening foreign relations.
 The election outcome will depend on various factors, including public sentiment, party alliances, and campaign strategies, shaping the future political landscape of Pakistan.

 The outcome of the election will shape the future of Pakistan’s governance and policies.